 To explain the intersection, we have a few fun pieces going on.
 Northbound IH-35 frontage road splits near the bottom of the picture.
 The left split is a bypass under 51st and continues along the highway.
 The right split hits a traffic signal at 51st and continues on as Cameron Rd.

-If you were traveling south on Cameron Rd toward that intersection, you have the option of staying left to hit the traditional interaction to turn left or right onto 51st or you could go right and choose a fancy slight right onto 51st or a direct onramp onto IH-35 courtesy of the near loop.
+If you were traveling south on Cameron Rd toward that intersection, you have the option of staying left to hit the traditional intersection to turn left or right onto 51st, or you could go right and choose a fancy slight right onto 51st or a direct onramp onto IH-35 courtesy of the near loop.

 51st Street traffic could still access SB IH-35 via a traditional onramp south of the intersection.
 NB traffic could turn onto NB Cameron, then left to a short little snub of 53rd Street that connected to the NB IH-35 frontage road.